-Know How to Market Your Products and Where to Find Contracting Opportunities
+Know How to Market Your Products/Services and Where to Find Marketing Opportunities

 Sales reporting is done through the Federal Acquisition Sales Reporting Portal, or FAS SRP.
-The Federal Acquisition Sales Reporting Portal is relatively new, as all active GSA MAS contracts were transitioned to FAS SRP on May 1, 2019.
-In addition to reporting quarterly sales through this portal, contractors also use FAS SRP to pay the Industrial Funding Fee (IFF), a fixed percentage of reported sales under GSA Schedule contracts.
+In addition to reporting your sales through this portal, contractors will also be required to pay the Industrial Funding Fee or IFF, which is a fixed percentage of your reported sales earned under GSA Schedule contracts.